"""Core molecular dynamics state and operations."""

 # Update chain momenta forwards

-G = 2.0 * KE - DOF * kT
+G = 2.0 * KE - DOF * kT_batched

 for m in range(M):

-scale = torch.exp(-delta_8 * p_xi[m + 1] / Q[m + 1])
+scale = torch.exp(-delta_8 * p_xi[:, m + 1] / Q[:, m + 1])

-p_xi[m] = scale * (scale * p_xi[m] + delta_4 * G)
+p_xi[:, m] = scale * (scale * p_xi[:, m] + delta_4 * G)

-G = torch.square(p_xi[m]) / Q[m] - kT
+G = torch.square(p_xi[:, m]) / Q[:, m] - kT_batched

-p_xi[M] += delta_4 * G
+p_xi[:, M] += delta_4 * G

-return P, NoseHooverChain(xi, p_xi, Q, _tau, KE, DOF), kT
+return P, NoseHooverChain(xi, p_xi, Q, _tau, KE, DOF), kT_batched

 def half_step_chain_fn(

-P: torch.Tensor, state: NoseHooverChain, kT: torch.Tensor
+P: torch.Tensor,

 ) -> tuple[torch.Tensor, NoseHooverChain]: